Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Inability to keep food down

-Feeling very full after eating small amounts
+Feeling very full after small amounts

 Unexplained weight loss

-Conventional Medical Treatment for Ulcers
+Medical Treatment (ESSENTIAL)

-Proton pump inhibitors (PPIs):
+Proton Pump Inhibitors (PPIs):

 Medications: Omeprazole (Prilosec), lansoprazole (Prevacid), esomeprazole (Nexium), pantoprazole (Protonix)